Disclaimer

 - Parsing: The shell first parses the entire command line, identifying commands, pipes (

-, etc.). - Redirection Setup: Before executing any commands, the shell sets up all the specified redirections.
+|), and redirection operators (<,>,>>,2>,2>>,&>, etc.). - Redirection Setup: Before executing any commands, the shell sets up all the specified redirections.
 This means it opens or creates the necessary files and connects the appropriate file descriptors (0, 1, 2) of the future commands to these files or away from the terminal.

 - Pipe Setup: The shell sets up the pipes between commands specified by the

-operator, connecting the stdout of one command to the stdin of the next in the chain. - Command Execution: Finally, the shell executes the commands.
+|operator, connecting the stdout of one command to the stdin of the next in the chain. - Command Execution: Finally, the shell executes the commands.
 The commands themselves run, reading from whatever their stdin is now connected to and writing to whatever their stdout and stderr are now connected to.

 Because redirection is set up before commands run, a command generally doesn't know whether its input/output is connected to the terminal, a file, or a pipe – it just uses file descriptors 0, 1, and 2.